mt-caret/mizu/README.md

 - forward security: TODO
 - minimization of information leakage: TODO

-TODO: does mizu really minimize traffic leakage?
+TODO: does Mizu really minimize traffic leakage?
 TODO: operations on smart contracts require authentication of address, this
       will most likely leak information (ex.
 Alice posting a Discovery message to Bob show Alice paid for it, linking Bob and Alice together)

-## how does mizu work?
+## how does Mizu work?

-mizu initiates sessions between users with a protocol based on [Signal's X3DH Key Agreement Protocol](https://signal.org/docs/specifications/x3dh/) with the One-time Prekey omitted.
+Mizu initiates sessions between users with a protocol based on [Signal's X3DH Key Agreement Protocol](https://signal.org/docs/specifications/x3dh/) with the One-time Prekey omitted.
 Each message is encrypted with [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) to